bluehalo/node-fhir-server-core/docs/CustomOperations.md

-### Adding Custom Operations
+## Overview

-We now support custom $operations in node-fhir-server-core.
+We now support custom $operations in `node-fhir-server-core`.

+## Adding Custom Operations

 Let's walk through an example of adding `/$everything` operation to our Patient resource.

 First, we will need to define an operation in our config.